-Dan Austin (Dan (at) 88bikes.org) is a writer and filmmaker living in Portland, OR.
+Dan Austin (Dan (at) 88bikes.org) is a writer and filmmaker living in Seattle, WA.
 Dan is best known for his 1999 documentary, True Fans, and for the book True Fans that chronicled his bike journey across America with his brother, Jared and his best friend Clint.
 A musical version of True Fans is currently in development in New York.
 A popular speaker on college campuses and at events, Dan is the award-winning director of seven documentaries and author of three books (including the recent “The Road Trip Pilgrims Guide”); conversant in four languages, Dan has explored old paths and new throughout the world.
 His ‘universal joy principle’ was the inspiration for 88bikes, and provides the thematic thread for his forthcoming 88bikes documentary.
 Dan is the inspiration, voice and leader of 88bikes, directing the project and working closely with our partners and bike sponsors to make 88bikes a huge success.

 Dr. Jared Austin is a pediatric hospitalist and assistant professor at Oregon Health and Science University in Portland, Oregon.
 He completed medical school at the University of Utah, and a pediatric residency and chief residency at the University of Minnesota, where he also graduated from the pediatric global health track.
 He spent two years at the Mayo Clinic in Rochester, Minnesota, where he fulfilled dual roles as a pediatric hospitalist at Mayo Eugenia Litta Children's Hospital, and a clinician in the Pediatric Diagnostic and Referral Clinic.
 His academic interests include hospital medicine, medical education and global health.
 Jared plays a critical role in leading 88bikes ground operations for each project, working with the local leaders for logistics and accounting.
 He has also been the connector and the expert on local history and culture for all 88bikes destinations.